The best camping knives 2023: folding knives for backcountry adventures

 Not the cheapest

-Spine jimping also adds to an overall sensation of firm, reliable control in use, whether you’re cutting cordage or whittling wood.
+Spine jimping also adds to an overall sensation of firm, reliable control in use, whether we were cutting cordage or whittling wood.
 Similarly, the very positive blade half stop feels reassuringly safe, and there is ideal tension on the backspring that means the blade snaps open and closed securely.
-The liners, backstraps and deep pocket clip are all machined from titanium, which is a great weight-saver.
-This is a very lightweight yet capable knife, ideal for ‘fast and light’ camping or backpacking trips.

 Read our full Three Rivers Atlas camping knife review